donpepe0/linuxlessons/_pages/command-line/en/remove-rm-command.md

 ## Lesson Content

 Now I think we have too many files, let’s remove some files.
-To remove files you can use the rm command.
-The rm (remove) command is used to delete files and directories.
+To remove files you can use the `rm` command.
+The `rm` (remove) command is used to delete files and directories.

 `$ rm file1`

-Take caution when using rm, there is no magical trash can that you can fish out removed files.
+Take caution when using `rm`, there is no magical trash can that you can fish out removed files.
 Once they are gone, they are gone for good, so be careful.

 Fortunately there are some safety measures put into place, so the average joe can’t just remove a bunch of important files.
 Write-protected files will prompt you for confirmation before deleting them.
 If a directory is write-protected it will also not be easily removed.